-The Division of Vocal Studies has nine full-time faculty, three adjunct faculty, and eight graduate teaching fellows.
-There are over 75 students pursuing the Bachelor's, Master's and Doctor of Musical Arts degrees in vocal performance.
+The Division of Vocal Studies has nine full-time faculty, five adjunct faculty, and eight graduate teaching fellows.
+There are over 80 students pursuing the Bachelor's, Master's and Doctor of Musical Arts degrees in vocal performance.
 Additionally, the Division of Vocal Studies serves over 100 music majors with voice as their concentration who are pursuing degrees in Music Education, Music Composition, Music History, Music Theory, and Jazz Studies.
 Secondary lessons are available for music majors with other concentrations, as well as other majors across campus.
 Faculty of the Division of Vocal Studies teach courses in Vocal Pedagogy, Diction, Vocal Literature, Collaborative Piano, and Class Voice.

 Find a listing of UNT College of Music events here.